federicarollo/Italian-Crime-News/README.md

 - __automatic_annotation.jsonl__ contains the named entities found by Tint, the time expressions identified by Heideltime, and DBpedia URIs obtained by DBpedia Spotlight from the text of the news for all the news articles in the dataset.

 - __annotation.jsonl__ contains the automatic annotation mentioned above and the manual annotation of _What_ was stolen in the theft, _Where_ the theft occurred, _Who_ is the thief or criminal, _Who_ was mugged.
 This annotation was made by 2 expert annotators and one competent annotator following the guidelines in __Linee guida per l'annotazione V2.1.pdf__.
 We selected 131 news articles for manual annotation, however, entities and relations were annotated in 89 news articles since 42 news articles are not related to thefts or contain information about more events, thus, they were not annotated.
+N.B. this file is constantly updated to add new annotated news articles!

 __Future Work__: we plan to increase the number of the current manual annotations to 1,000 documents by the end of 2023.